docker/buildx/docs/reference/buildx_build.md

 ```

 The OCI layout directory must be compliant with the [OCI layout specification](https://github.com/opencontainers/image-spec/blob/main/image-layout.md).
-You can reference an image in the layout using either tags, or the exact digest.

 ### <a name="builder"></a> Override the configured builder instance (--builder)